dhanishgajjar/personal-website-v2/content/about.md

 They asked for a quote, and I emailed them back saying I would prefer a full-time role if their project was long.
 The person said he would call me on Skype the next day.
 We discussed everything, and he introduced me to what the company was doing, so I asked when is the interview.
 He said there was no interview.
 Everything you do I have been watching on your Instagram, how you come across problems, how you post them, how you find solutions and fix them, that's enough for me.
 Just like that, I was hired by [Samuli Siivinen](https://www.linkedin.com/in/samulisiivinen/).

 I am still working there, and we've grown from a team of 6 to more than 60 people today.
 It's been an incredible journey.
-Samuli has been a fantastic mentor, manager, and CTO.
+Samuli has been a fantastic mentor, manager, CTO along with the CEO [Sampo Parkkinen](https://www.linkedin.com/in/sampo-parkkinen-b3262a6/) and COO [Gavin Weigh](https://www.linkedin.com/in/gavin-weigh-061b6316/).